 Property financial assets are designated at fair value through profit and loss.
-The fair value of property financial assets are determined with reference to the fair value of, and the funds from operations generated from, the underlying properties with consideration to the asset's financing structure that are subject to the total return swap and option.
-Refer to Note 10 for further information.
+The fair value of property financial assets are determined with reference to the fair value and financing structures of, as well as the funds from operations generated from, the underlying investment properties that are subject to the total return swap and option.
+Refer to note 10 for further information.